History of propaganda: 19th century

-In the U.S. prior to the Civil War, slavery proponents and abolitionists both disseminated their ideas through literature and lobbying.
-Early anti-slavery periodicals included Anti-Slavery Reporter and Freedom's Journal (1827–29), the last attacking the "return to Africa" colonization programs favored by many prominent politicians.
+In the U.S. prior to the Civil War, the Know Nothing party targeted groups with propaganda such as Chinese, Irish, German, and Italian immigrants.
+Slavery proponents and abolitionists both disseminated their ideas through literature and lobbying.
+Early anti-slavery periodicals included Anti-Slavery Reporter and Freedom's Journal (1827–1829), the last attacking the "return to Africa" colonization programs favored by many prominent politicians.
 Activists such as William Lloyd Garrison and Theodore Dwight Weld were very effective in anti-slavery societies' writings in winning over public opinion.
 On the pro-slavery side, the Ostend Manifesto (October 18, 1854) made a case for acquiring Cuba as a slave state, as a way of getting around the Missouri Compromise.
 In the wake of Dred Scott v.
 Sandford (1857), several books were written to bolster the decision.
-For instance, George Fitzhugh's Cannibals All!, or Slaves Without Masters argued that the master-slave relationship was better than wage-slavery under capitalist exploitation.
+For instance, George Fitzhugh's Cannibals All!, or Slaves Without Masters argued that the master–slave relationship was better than wage-slavery under capitalist exploitation.
 Another, Frederick A. Ross's Slavery Ordained of God, used divine will to justify slavery and controversially equated slavery to the treatment of women (i.e., both slaves and women are children).
 Lastly came Augusta Jane Evans Wilson's Macaria; or, Altars of Sacrifice (1864), popular in the North and South, persuasively defended Confederate policy and predicted horrible consequences if the slaves were freed.

 In the late 19th and early 20th centuries, propaganda techniques became more refined and effective due to, on the one hand, the growth of new communication technologies (e.g. underseas cables, wireless radio, silent motion pictures), and on the other, the development of modern advertising and public relations.
 Gabriel Tarde's Laws of Imitation (1890) and Gustave Le Bon's The Crowd: A Study of the Popular Mind (1897) were two of the first codifications of propaganda techniques, which influenced many writers afterward, including Sigmund Freud.
 Hitler's Mein Kampf is heavily influenced by Le Bon's theories.
+One prominent illustrator of propaganda in the 19th century was Thomas Nast. whose works were recognised as heavily effective in the United States.